dwyl/rag-elixir-doc/README.md

 ## Scope of this POC:

-We want to improve the LLm's response when asking questions related to the Elixir/Phoenix/Plug/LiveView documentation.
-We will build a "context" to add information to help the LLM build a response.
+We want to improve the LLm's response when we ask questions related to the Elixir/Phoenix/Plug/LiveView documentation.
+We will build a "context" to add information to help the LLM to build a response.

 Running such a helper locally means that we need to have the extra ressources available locally.
 Our database will be local and our LLM will be run locally, using only local ressources.